What Is a Closing Disclosure Form? Example With Timeline

 The first page of your closing disclosure provides a snapshot of the most important features of your mortgage, including:

 Loan information.
-This section should match your loan estimate regarding the loan term, loan purpose and loan program (conventional, FHA, VA or USDA).
+This section should match your loan estimate exactly, showing the same loan term, loan purpose and loan program (conventional or government-backed).

 Loan terms.
 Pay close attention to this section: It features information about your final loan amount, interest rate and monthly payment amount with just the principal and interest calculation.